Changes to the VantageScore system will be good and bad for different types of credit users.

 If you know anything about credit scores, you know FICO is king.
 It’s the score used in 90% of lending decisions.
 However, VantageScore is the credit scoring model created by the three credit bureaus working together.
 Last year, creditors the VantageScore to make 8 billion credit application decisions.

-So, while VantageScore changes probably won’t affect your mortgage application, it may affect your next credit card application.
+So, while VantageScore changes probably won’t affect your mortgage application, they may affect your next credit card application.
 That’s important if for anyone currently working through a debt management program to eliminate debt.
 You may eventually decide to open a modest credit card account once you graduate.
 In this case, these new credit score changes will be highly beneficial for you.

 What are they changing?